brett935/engineeringforlittles/README.md

 # Engineering for Littles

 Welcome to **Engineering for Littles** – your premier online destination where curiosity meets the wonders of engineering!
-Inspired by the joyous learning approach of Ms. Rachel's Songs for Littles, we bring the world of engineering to life for kids and "littles" everywhere.
+We bring the world of engineering to life for kids and "littles" everywhere.
 Our mission is to spark a lifelong love for STEM (Science, Technology, Engineering, and Mathematics) through engaging content, interactive learning experiences, and a treasure trove of resources tailored for young minds.

 ## What We Offer